srawlins/gmp/performance.md

 ## Results

-Raw benchmark results can be found in `benchmark/benchmark-results.ods`, and OpenOffice spreadsheet.
-Here I show some interpreted results.
+Raw benchmark results can be found in `benchmark/benchmark-results-5.0.5_1.9.3_0.6.7.ods`, a LibreOffice spreadsheet.
+Below I show some interpreted results.

 ### Ruby v Ruby